mpbrucker/ComplexityProject2/reports/final_report.md

   ![Equation 6.](eqn6.png)
   ![Equation 7.](eqn7.png)

-  In our model, redistribution always increases the magnitude of forces on a   blocks' neighbors, regardless of whether forces are positive or negative.
-The   values of *a1* and *a2* are the elasticity coefficients, which give us an idea   of how much energy is lost when a block redistributes its forces to its   neighbors.
+  In this model, the values of &#945;<sub>1</sub> and &#945;<sub>2</sub> are the elasticity coefficients, which give us an idea   of how much energy is lost when a block redistributes its forces to its   neighbors.
 Note that in this model, because we limit it to *K1 = K2,* then *a1   = a2 = a.* When *a = .25* the system is effectively conservative, as each block   redistributes 25% of its force to each of its four neighbors, conserving energy   (except at the edges).

   This process of force redistribution is continued until enough energy has been lost such that no blocks are slipping.